triSYCL/sycl/sycl/doc/GettingStartedAlveo.md

 SDAccel comes with some old useless pieces of XRT to generate/instrospect the bitstream containers and still wants to use them...
-So we need to patch SDx to avoid using a wrong XRT by executing:
+So we need to patch SDx to use the right XRT by executing:
 ```bash
 sudo ln -s $XILINX_XRT /opt/xilinx/SDx/2019.1/xrt/xrt-2.1.0-ubuntu19.04
 ```